What It's like to Be an Attorney

 An attorney typically begins his or her career as an associate of a law firm.
 After spending several years working with more seasoned attorneys, he or she may become a partner in the firm.
 Some experienced lawyers become judges, while others join law school faculties.

-The US Bureau of Labor Statistics predicts that job growth for attorneys will be about as fast as the average for all occupations through 2022.
+The US Bureau of Labor Statistics predicts that job growth for attorneys will be about 8 percent, which is as fast as the average for all occupations through 2022.

 A Day in an Attorney's Life: